 Let me share my favourite yet affordable eco-friendly shampoo and conditioner today, all tried and tested, and under £10.

-First things first, let it be known that there are things I balk at spending money on.
+There are things I baulk at spending money on.
 Shampoo and conditioner are two of them.
 There are four long-haired heads that need to be washed in my family.
 Pricey sustainable shampoo simply isn’t practical for my budget.

 However, there are a few really good eco-friendly shampoo and conditioner brands out there.
 These won’t break the bank, ruin your hair or compromise your eco-credentials.
 I thought I’d share my tried and tested relatively affordable eco-friendly favourites with you today.